youhanmo/sstcp/README.md

 This repository is for paper:  Can Code Representation Boost Information-Retrieval-Based Test Case Prioritization?

-Test case prioritization (TCP) aims to schedule the execution order of test cases for earlier faults detection.
-A recent study demonstrates that information retrieval (IR) based TCP achieves state-of-the-art performance.
-IR-based TCP ranks test cases based on the similarity between test cases and software changes.
-The currently best IR-based TCP technique adopts the BM25 method to measure their textual similarity.
-Although it has been demonstrated to be effective, both test cases and software changes differ from the text, which embodies rich semantics.
-Intuitively, incorporating semantics into IR-based TCP could improve its effectiveness, but this direction is still unexplored till now.
-Therefore, we conduct the first empirical study to investigate whether the semantic correlation between test cases and software changes can further boost IR-based TCP.
-To extract semantics, we studied two code representation methods (i.e.,Doc2Vec and ASTNN).
-We explored two different usage strategies (i.e., directly extracting embeddings from encoders and fine-tuning the embedding models based on proper downstream tasks for better semantic representation specific to the TCP task) for them.
-Our results demonstrate that incorporating semantics achieves 13% ∼ 51% improvements in the average percentage of fault detection over the state-of-the-art BM25-based technique.
+Test case prioritization (TCP) aims to schedule the execution order of test cases for earlier fault detection.
+A recent study has demonstrated that the information-retrieval-based (IR-based) TCP approaches achieve the state-of-the-art effectiveness.
+The current IR-based TCP approaches leverage lexical similarity between test cases and code changes to guide TCP while ignoring rich code semantics, which may limit their effectiveness to some degree.
+In this paper, we conduct the first study to explore whether code semantic information can further boost IR-based TCP.
+Here, we studied two types of code representation methods (i.e., general-purpose and task-associated models) and explored two modes of utilizing the code representation embeddings, (i.e., unsupervised and supervised modes) for IR-based TCP.
+Our results demonstrate that incorporating code semantics through the supervised mode of code representation can achieve 16.96% improvement in the efficiency of fault detection over the state-of-the-art IR-based TCP approach (which is based on lexical similarity).

 ## The Structure